AMDmi3/AMDmi3.core/content/posts/packaging-friendliness-compiler-flags-to-avoid/index.en.md

 ## `-Werror`

-This flag makes compiler reject code with warnings, forcing you to fix all of them and thus write cleaner code, so it does make sense to enable it for local builds and for continuous integration.
-However, even if a code is warning-free for you right now, you cannot expect it to remain so with future compiler versions or on different compilers/arches/OSes, so with `-Werror` your code is prone to break in different environments as well as over time, which is best to avoid.
+This flag makes compiler reject code with warnings, forcing author to fix all of them and thus write cleaner code, so it does make sense to enable it for local builds and for continuous integration.
+However, even if a code is warning-free for you *right now*, you cannot expect it to remain so with future compiler versions or on different compilers/arches/OSes, so with `-Werror` your code is prone to break in different environments as well as over time, which is best to avoid.

-Additionally, such code increases burden on maintainers (who are forced to fix warnings in addition to critical problems when doing bulk updates), and leads to unexpected build failures for end users (such as after compiler update).
-In either case, it will likely be shut up by patching out the flag instead of fixing the warning, so using `-Werror` as a way to force consumers to submit warning fixes to you is also not a good idea.
+Such fragile code increases burden on maintainers (who are forced to fix warnings in addition to critical problems when doing bulk updates), and leads to unexpected build failures for end users (such as after compiler update).
+In either case, it will likely be shut up by patching out the `-Werror` flag instead of fixing the warning, so using `-Werror` as a way to force consumers to submit warning fixes upstream is not a good idea.

 Enabling individual warnings (e.g. `-Werror=uninitialized`) may be an option, but it requires you to maintain a list of (still incomplete)